 It is a very difficult POV to use in fiction, so it is certainly not one for new writers.

 The third-person point of view

 The third person is the most used in fiction, and it has two forms, but they both use the same pronouns.

-It is generally used in the past tenses and is often called the storytelling tense.
+It generally uses the past tenses, and some call it the storytelling tense.

-It uses the third person pronouns of he, she and they, and the object and possessive forms or her, hers, him, his, them, their and theirs.
+It uses the third person pronouns of he, she, and they.
+The object and possessive forms are her, hers, him, his, them, their, and theirs.

 There was the threat of rain, but she decided to take her chances.

 There were police officers everywhere, but the bank robbers liked their chances of escaping because they had two hostages.

 “I don’t understand what’s going on,” he said and then filled his glass.